-- 1. If you could locate your new software development company anywhere in the world, which place would you choose, and why? - 2.
-In a supermarket, what departments should be located first along the customers' path?
-Which should be located last? - 3.
-Describe the key elements for design and development of service products. - 4.
-Explain the location strategy of some of the successful service firms. - 5.
-Describe the product development process.

-7.10 Suggested Reading / Reference Material
+If you could locate your new software development company anywhere in the world, which place would you choose, and why?
+2. In a supermarket, what departments should be located first along the customers' path?
+Which should be located last?
+3. Describe the key elements for design and development of service products.
+4. Explain the location strategy of some of the successful service firms.
+5. Describe the product development process.
+7.10 Suggested Reading / Reference Material 1.
+Chase R. B., Ravi Shankar, Jacobs F. R. (2018), Operations and supply chain management, McGraw Hill, 15 th edition.
+2. Haskett

-- 1. Chase R. B., Ravi Shankar, Jacobs F. R. (2018), Operations and supply chain management, McGraw Hill, 15th edition. - 2.
-Haskett J. L. (1986), Managing in the service economy, Harvard Business School Press. - Nitin Joshi, S. Rajagopalan (2019), Service Operations Management: Towards Excellence, Himalaya Publishing House, 1st edition. - 4.
-Mathur S. S., S Mathur and Kenyon A. (2017), Creating Value: Successful Business Strategies, Routledge, 2nd edition. - Robert Johnston, Michael Shulver, Nigel Slack and Graham Clark (2020), Service Operations Management: Improving Service Delivery, Pearson, 5th edition.
+J. L. (1986), Managing in the service economy, Harvard Business School Press.
+3.

+Nitin Joshi, S. Rajagopalan (2019), Service Operations Management: Towards Excellence, Himalaya Publishing House, 1 st edition.
+4. Mathur S. S., S Mathur and Kenyon A. (2017), Creating Value: Successful Business Strategies, Routledge, 2 nd edition.
+5. Robert Johnston, Michael Shulver, Nigel Slack and Graham Clark (2020), Service Operations Management: Improving Service Delivery, Pearson, 5 th edition.
+7.11 Answers to Check Your Progress Questions 1. (b)
-1. (b) Supply planning

-Supply planning is not a key element of service design and development process.

-2. (a) Facility location

-Facility location decisions are usually based on closeness to the customers.
+Supply planning Supply planning is not a key element of service design and development process.
+2. (a) Facility location Facility location decisions are usually based on closeness to the customers.

-3. (c) Industrialization

-Industrialization refers to the replacement of people by technology.

-4. (e) Manpower requirement

-Manpower requirement may not be included during product design and development processes in a restaurant like KFC.

-5. (d) Quality of suppliers

-Quality of suppliers is not a key factor for facility location decision in the service sector.

-6. (a) Differentiation

-Differentiation is supported by an effective layout of an organization in achieving a service strategy.

-7. (c) Control

-Control is not a step of the service product development process

-8. (d) Actions of suppliers

-Actions of suppliers is not a major consideration for designing a service blueprint.

-9. (c) Dynamic

-Dynamic service product layout designs should be viewed as dynamic in the era of short-product-life-cycles.

-10. (b) Competition in the area

-Competition in the area is not a layout design consideration for a service product.
+Unit 7: Design and Development 17 3. (

+c) Industrialization Industrialization refers to the replacement of people by technology.
+4. (e) Manpower requirement Manpower requirement may not be included during product design and development processes in a restaurant like KFC.
+5. (d) Quality of suppliers Quality of suppliers is not a key factor for facility location decision in the service sector.
+6. (a) Differentiation Differentiation is supported by an effective layout of an organization in achieving a service strategy.
+7. (c) Control Control is not a step of the service product development process 8. (d) Actions of suppliers Actions of suppliers is not a major consideration for designing a service blueprint.
+9. (c) Dynamic Dynamic service product layout designs should be viewed as dynamic in the era of short-product-life-cycles.
+10. (b) Competition in the area Competition in the area is not a layout design consideration for a service product.

-Innovation and Service Development
+Innovation and Service Development Structure 8.1 Introduction 8.2 Objectives 8.3

-- 8.2 Objectives

-- 8.3 Innovation and Creativity

-- 8.4 Culture of Innovation

-- 8.5 Linking Improvements to Customer Needs

-- 8.6 Drivers of Innovation

-- 8.7 Commercial Convergence

-- 8.8 Summary

-- 8.9 Glossary
+Innovation and Creativity 8.4 Culture of Innovation 8.5 Linking Improvements to Customer Needs 8.6 Drivers of Innovation 8.7 Commercial Convergence 8.8 specific tool of entrepreneurs, the means by which they exploit change as an opportunity for a different business or a different service." - Peter Drucker 8.1 Introduction The whole world is witnessing useful technological advancements through innovation; sometimes may be disruptive too.
+Especially in services, some recent examples which benefitted both business organizations and public services can be cited as: Uber, Ola, GPay, various Apps, Amazon, and Cloud computing etc. In the previous unit, Design and Development, we discussed in detail some important dimensions of service as a product, new facility decision, layout of facilities and service product development process.

-- 8.10 Self-Assessment Test

-- 8.11 Suggested Reading/Reference Material

-- 8.12 Answers to Check Your Progress Questions
+Summary 8.9 Glossary 8.10 Self-Assessment Test 8.11 Suggested Reading/Reference Material 8.12 Answers to Check Your Progress Questions "